MicrosoftDocs/power-platform/power-platform/admin/manage-teams.md

 After you create the team, you can add team members and select corresponding security roles.
 This step is optional, but recommended.

 > [!NOTE]
 > A default security role is automatically assigned to team records that have been created through data import.
-The **Salesperson** security role is assigned in a Dynamics CRM environment and the **Basic User** security role is assigned in a Power Apps environment.
+The **Salesperson** security role is assigned in an environment with Dynamics 365 Sales app and the **Basic User** security role is assigned in other environments.

 ### Edit a team